Latest update: October, 2016

 Telangana, the 29th state of India, was formed in June 2014, with Hyderabad as its capital.
 The state was formed as a result of the split of erstwhile Andhra Pradesh state.
 The state is land locked by (new) Andhra Pradesh to the south and east, Maharashtra and Karnataka to the west, and Odisha and Chhattisgarh to the north.

 The capital city of Hyderabad (also the capital for earlier larger Andhra Pradesh state) is a hub for information technology (IT) and pharmaceutical sectors.
-During 2014-15, export of IT products of Telangana was US$ 10.99 billion which reflects a growth of 15.7 per cent as compared to previous year.
+During 2015-16, export of IT products of Telangana was US$ 10.42 billion.
 Leading IT companies like Facebook, Google, IBM and Microsoft hold significant presence in Hyderabad.

 Hyderabad also accounts for approximately 20 per cent of India's total pharma exports.
 The state government plans to set up a pharma city and promote public private partnership to develop the state's pharma sector.